mknutsen/sp404loader/README.md

 01 kicks          04 percs & fx     07 vox & adlibs
 02 snares         05 loops & breaks 08 foley
 ```
-120 / 9 means each folder will have 13 samples selected this and a few extras will be pulled in at random.
+`120 / 9 = 13.3` - each folder will have `13 samples` selected in this case.
+The leftover slots will be filled in at random.

-The contents of each top level directory (eg 01 kicks) will have all its files including subdirectories all included.
+The contents of each top level directory (eg `01 kicks`) will have all its files including subdirectories all included.

 When they are loaded on the SD card they will be loaded in alphabetical order of the file path, which means samples in the same folder will be next to eachother.